gatsbyjs/gatsby/docs/docs/location-data-from-props.md

 The `location` object's properties generally do not include the domain of your site, since Gatsby doesn't know where you will deploy it.

-This is different when the code is running [client side](/docs/glossary#client-side).
+Running [client side](/docs/glossary#client-side) is the exception to this rule.
 In this case, all the information your browser exposes as `window.location` is available.
-This includes `href` for the absolute URL of the page including domain.
+This includes `href` for the absolute URL of the page, including the domain.

 Sometimes you need the absolute URL of the current page (including the host name) while using [server-side rendering](/docs/glossary/server-side-rendering/).
 For example, you may want to add a canonical URL to the page header.